Saritha: Career

+After a long break, she made her comeback as an actress through the Sivakarthikeyan-starrer film Maaveeran (2023).

 Personal life

 Saritha was born and brought up as Abhilasha in Munipalle, Guntur District, Andhra Pradesh, India.

-She married Malayalam actor Mukesh on 2 September 1988 and they have two sons, Shravan and Tejas.
+Saritha married Venkata Subbiah in 1975 though they separated after a year, their case involving the restitution of conjugal rights has become important in Hindu marriage law in India.
+She then married Malayalam actor Mukesh on 2 September 1988 and they have two sons, Shravan and Tejas.
 The couple separated in 2011.
-Saritha now resides with Shravan (made his acting debut in the 2018 film Kalyanam) in Al Ain, UAE.
+Saritha now resides with Shravan (made his acting debut in the 2018 film Kalyanam) in UAE.